Michigan Fatal Car Accident Law: What You Need To Know

 The two leading causes of deadly automobile crashes involve alcohol and excessive speed.
 Other contributing factors include: (1) the age of the driver (statistically, younger drivers are the most dangerous and most likely to die in an automobile crash, elderly drivers are the second most dangerous); (2) distracted driving, including texting; (3) what the driver was doing immediately prior to the car crash (for example, a left turn is more dangerous than a right turn); and (4) the month, day of the week and the time of day when a person is driving (for example, there is a significant increase in car accidents on Saturdays and Mondays and after clocks are changed with Daylight Savings).

-- Excessive speed – Nearly 19% (18.8%) of all fatalities from deadly automobile crashes resulted from car crashes in which excessive speed was a factor.
-(185 out of 985)
+- Excessive speed – Twenty-one percent of all fatalities from deadly automobile crashes resulted from car crashes in which excessive speed was a factor.
+(237 of 1,131)

-- Distracted driving – Nearly 2% of all car accidents where a motor vehicle driver was using a cell phone in were deadly.
+- Distracted driving – Nearly 2% of all fatal car accidents involved a driver who was using a cell phone.

 - Day of the week – Saturday was the day of the week with the highest overall number of deadly automobile crashes.